-Notice the final lines spoken in verse 28.
-According to translations found of what is to be considered from an early 4th century work, the phrase “for in him we live, and move, and have our being” was believed to have been a direct quotation from Epimenides.
-Going further, Paul makes no issue to follow by also quoting from “certain also of your own prophets have said, (in this case Aratus) For we are also his offspring.”
+Notice the final line in verse 28.
+According to discoveries of 4th century work literature, the phrase “for in him we live, and move, and have our being,” was believed to have been a direct quotation from Epimenides.
+Furthermore, Paul indicates that “certain also of your own prophets have said ‘for we are also his offspring.’”
+(Attributed to Aratus).

 But what about Epimenides Paradox?
 Where does that fit in?
 Well, lets take a look!

 10 For there are many unruly and vain talkers and deceivers, specially they of the circumcision:

 11 Whose mouths must be stopped, who subvert whole houses, teaching things which they ought not, for filthy lucre’s sake.12 One of themselves, even a prophet of their own, said, The Cretians are alway liars, evil beasts, slow bellies.13 This witness is true.
 Wherefore rebuke them sharply, that they may be sound in the faith;